 What are Spices?

-Spices are aromatic, colorful, and flavorful plant-based ingredients.
-Extracts of these compounds can be found in the seeds, fruits, roots, and bark of various plants.
-Cooking recipes frequently call for the addition of spices, which can be used either whole, ground, or made into a paste.
+Aromatic, colorful, and flavorful, spices are plant-based ingredients that enhance dishes.
+These compounds exist in the seeds, fruits, roots, and bark of various plants.
+Recipes often require you to add spices, which you can use whole, ground, or as a paste.

-Since ancient times, people have been using spices to enhance their meals.
-To complement their flavorful qualities, spices were also valued for their therapeutic benefits.
-Spices are now an integral part of many dishes and are used in cuisines all over the world.
+Since ancient times, people have used spices to enhance their meals.
+People valued spices not only for their flavorful qualities but also for their therapeutic benefits.
+Many dishes now incorporate spices, which enhance cuisines across the globe.

 Common Spices in International Cuisine

-A wide range of spices is used in regional and international cooking.
-The following are some spices that are commonly used in a variety of international cuisines:
+Chefs use a wide range of spices in regional and international cooking.
+Here are some spices that feature prominently in various international cuisines:

 Indian Cuisine

 Spices play a central role in Indian cooking, lending a wide range of flavors to traditional dishes.
-Spices like these are frequently used in Indian cooking:
+These are frequently used in Indian cooking:

-• Turmeric: As a bright yellow spice with a slightly bitter flavor, turmeric is frequently used in Indian curries and rice dishes to give them their distinctive color.
+- Turmeric: A bright yellow spice with a slightly bitter flavor, frequently enhances Indian curries and rice dishes, giving them their distinctive color.

 Thai Cuisine